There’s an ever-increasing reliance on internet connectivity with so many aspects of our daily lives.

 Tech experts recommend updating your router, modem, or router/modem combo every 3-5 years.
 If you’re using something older than that, speak with your internet service provider to see if they have newer networking devices available.

-If you use a separate router and are looking for a new model, the range of choices and features can be rather dizzying and performance can vary widely.
+If you use a separate router and are looking for a new model, the range of choices and features can be rather dizzying to navigate through and performance can vary widely.

 Do your homework, look for a reliable brand, and keep in mind that online product reviews aren’t always trustworthy.